MarlinFirmware/AutoBuildMarlin/README.md

   ![](https://github.com/MarlinFirmware/AutoBuildMarlin/raw/master/img/AB_menu.png)

-- Click one of the four icons
+- Click any of the tool icons to open the Auto Build panel.
+If there's only one target environment for your board the selected action will be started.
+Otherwise you will have to specify the environment.

   Icon|Action
   ----|------